 Will VPNs always get around the Great Firewall?

 VPN restrictions in China always seem to be a cat-and-mouse game.
-While most VPNs are blocked and will simply not work in China, the ones on this page consistently defeat these blocks to get around the GFW without troubles.
+While most VPNs are blocked and will simply not work at all in China, the ones on this page consistently defeat these blocks to get around the GFW without troubles.

 So while there are no guarantees, these China VPNs should work well, even with the latest round of blocks.